-- Pay close attention to your personal security at all times, especially at night, and monitor the media for information about possible new safety or security risks.
+- We advise you to exercise a high degree of caution in Côte d’Ivoire due to the unpredictable security environment and the high risk of crime.
+You should pay close attention to your personal security at all times and monitor the media for possible new safety or security risks.

 - Australia does not have an embassy or consulate in Côte d’Ivoire.
-The Canadian Embassy, located in Abidjan, provides consular assistance to Australians in Côte d’Ivoire (except the issue of passports).
-You should register your presence online with the Canadian Embassy.
+The Canadian Embassy located in Abidjan, provides consular assistance to Australians in Côte d’Ivoire.
+This service includes the issuance of Provisional Travel Documents.
 The Australian High Commission in Accra, Ghana, can also assist Australians in Côte d’Ivoire.

 - Be a smart traveller.
 Before heading overseas: